razzlejazzled/Workout-Mongo/README.md

 # Workout-Mongo

-For this App, I was asked to build an app that used a Mongo database, Mongoose schema, and express.
+For this App, I was asked to use a Mongo database, Mongoose schema, and express.
 Some client-side code was provided, as was the user story.

 ## User Story